 Some Enums are designed so that multiple Enum members can be combined (sometimes called 'composite' Enums).
 An example is VbFileAttribute which can combine a series of file attributes that can be applied to a file, for example a file can be both vbReadOnly and vbHidden.
 Such Enums have members with values that are 'bit flags' i.e. they are all powers of 2 (optionally with an Enum member with a value of 0 … in the case of VbFileAttribute, that is vbNormal).

-The 'Add a "GetEnumAsString()" Function' recognises the 'composite' nature of the Enum and adds a Function with a different structure so that all Enum members (that are passed in to the 'value' parameter) are returned.
+The 'Add a "GetEnumAsString()" Function' command recognises the 'composite' nature of the Enum and adds a Function with a different structure so that all Enum members (that are passed in to the 'value' parameter) are returned.

 … and the returned String will be the name of the one Enum member that is assigned to your variable and passed in as the 'value' parameter.

-An example of an Enum that is 'composite' is VbFileAttribute (its Enum members all have values that are powers of 2, plus one that has a value of 0) for which 'Add a "GetEnumAsString()" Function' will add:
+An example of an Enum that is 'composite' is VbFileAttribute (its Enum members all have values that are powers of 2, plus one that has a value of 0) for which the 'Add a "GetEnumAsString()" Function' command will add:

 … and the returned String will be the names of all of the Enum members that are assigned to your variable and passed in as the 'value' parameter.